deeplearning4j/deeplearning4j/architecture.md

 # architecture

-DeepLearning4j uses a host of technologies for normal and distributed training, and prediction of neural networks.

-Below is the current architecture, an alpha version that is likely to change, based on the welcome feedback of our users.
+DeepLearning4j uses a handful of technologies for normal and distributed training, as well as prediction with neural networks.
+Below you'll find the current architecture, an alpha version that is likely to change with the welcome feedback of our users.

 ### matrix computations

-[Jblas](http://mikiobraun.github.io/jblas/) uses Fortran library for matrix computations.
-We chose to use Jblas as a native dependency because its matrix computations are faster than other options, and deep learning is nothing if not a series of matrix computations.
+[Jblas](http://mikiobraun.github.io/jblas/) uses a Fortran library for matrix computations.
+We chose to use Jblas, a native dependency, because its matrix computations are faster than other options, and deep learning is nothing if not a series of matrix computations.
 The work of deep-learning nets is too computationally intense to select slow tools and expect timely results.

 ### distributed service discovery